danmorrison/danmorrison.github.io/_posts/2017-04-24-why-socialism.md

 > Production is carried on for profit, not for use.
 > There is no provision that all those able and willing to work will always be in a position to find employment; an "army of unemployed" almost always exists.
 > The worker is constantly in fear of losing his job.
-> Since unemployed and poorly paid workers do not provide a profitable market, the production of consumers’ goods is restricted, and great hardship is the consequence.
+> Since unemployed and poorly paid workers do not provide a profitable market, the production of consumers' goods is restricted, and great hardship is the consequence.
 > Technological progress frequently results in more unemployment rather than in an easing of the burden of work for all.
 > The profit motive, in conjunction with competition among capitalists, is responsible for an instability in the accumulation and utilization of capital which leads to increasingly severe depressions.
 > Unlimited competition leads to a huge waste of labor, and to that crippling of the social consciousness of individuals which I mentioned before.